AlmaLinux/almalinux.org/content/blog/how-elevate-supports-business-needs.md

 since ELevate came around we started upgrading our whole fleet to AlmaLinux 8 as we started using that for our new deployments too, we're almost done doing so.

-Upgrading is most of the time the less painfull way to get your customer to use a new OS, as in migrations to a new server there's always something that takes some debugging while with in-place upgrades it mostly stays intact, which is important, because as a techie we tend to forget that customers mostly want the servers to just work to support their business needs.
+Upgrading is most of the time the less painfull way to get your customer to use a new OS, as with migrating to a new server there's always something that takes some debugging where in-place upgrades keep it mostly intact, which is important, because as a techie we tend to forget that customers mostly want the servers to just work to support their business needs.

-That still doesn't make up for the CentOS 6 servers still around, which in all honesty should've been gone a long time ago already, in which as a MSP you can only do so much for your customer, if in the end they use an application for their business that for some reason only runs on CentOS 6, or their developer left a long time ago, well, good luck with replacing that server...
+That still doesn't make up for the CentOS 6 servers currently around, which in all honesty should've been gone a long time ago already, in which as a MSP you can only do so much for your customer, if in the end they use an application for their business that for some reason only runs on CentOS 6, or their developer left a long time ago, well, good luck with replacing that server...